YuJM/layouts-rc/packages/overlay-rc/README.md

 # Overlay-manager-rc

 Inspired by [angular cdk overlay](https://material.angular.io/cdk/overlay/overview)

 > React overlay component manager

 ## Feature

 - (alert-dialog, dialog, sheet...) open, close state **no more management**.
 - **You don't need to worry about declaring overlay component**.
-- It's okay to have multiple overlay.
+It's okay to have multiple overlays.
-- Delivering data to overlay component Props.
+- Delivering data to overlay component props.
-- Detect when an overlay component is closed.
-  - The resulting data is received on close.
+- Detect when an overlay component is closed; the resulting data is received on close.
+- **Prevent closing with beforeClose logic.** **Asynchronous result handling with await.**
+- **Simplified API with automatic ID management.**
+- **No unnecessary renders when opening or closing overlay components.**

 ## Install